Sahil-Ansari-99/Maze_Generator_And_Solver/README.md

 # Maze_Generator_And_Solver
 Maze Generator and Solver.

-Press 's' to get maze solution.
+Press 'S' to get maze solution.
-Press 'r' to reset.
+Press 'R' to reset.
+Press 'B' to save image.